 Oriental Explorer Holdings Limited (the "Company") is a limited liability company incorporated in Bermuda.
 The registered office of the Company is situated at Clarendon House, 2 Church Street, Hamilton HM11, Bermuda and the principal place of business of the Company is located at Units 22-28, 25/F., Tower A, Southmark, 11 Yip Hing Street, Wong Chuk Hang, Hong Kong.
-The shares of the Company are listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange").
+The shares of the Company are listed on the Hong Kong Stock Exchange.